ericasare1/GlobalWetlandValuationTool_AgriculturalLandscape/README.md

 # objective

-We develop a meta-regression value function that will be able to estimate the value of wetlands on agricultural landscapes, globally.
+We developed a meta-regression value function that will be able to estimate the value of wetlands on agricultural landscapes, globally.
 We also investigate the usefulness of meta-regression functions, including ours in benefit transfers.

 # Method